Montana/travis-cookbook/README.md

 ```bash
 su - travs
 ```
-Now for Docker remember you have all the CLI tools installed:
+Now for Docker remember you have all the CLI tools installe locallyd:

 ```bash
 gem install travis